roadrunnor/11ty/src/cast.md

 ![Aneirin](/images/aneirin_tn.svg)

-<p class="text-secondary">Aneirin is the foremost expert of cold climates in planetoids universe-wide, with a particular inquisitiveness in areas colder than -300 F / - 184.4444444 C (hence the profound personal interest in knitting mittens).
-Having travelled extensively, Aneirin enjoys collecting, receiving, and sending distinctive postcards from all corners of the macrocosm.</p>
+Aneirin is the foremost expert of cold climates in planetoids universe-wide, with a particular inquisitiveness in areas colder than -300 F / - 184.4444444 C (hence the profound personal interest in knitting mittens).
+Having travelled extensively, Aneirin enjoys collecting, receiving, and sending distinctive postcards from all corners of the macrocosm.

 | Name                           | Value                                 |
 | ------------------------------ | ------------------------------------- |